creditkarma/thrift-server/packages/thrift-server-hapi/README.md

 * thriftOptions.serviceName (required): The name of your service.
 Used for logging and tracing.
 * thriftOptions.handler (required): The service Processor instance to handle service method calls.
 * thriftOptions.transport (optional): The kind of Thrift transport to use.
 Only 'buffered' is currently supported.
-* thriftOptions.protocol (optional): The kind of Thrift protocol to use.
-Only 'binary' is currently supported.
+* thriftOptions.protocol (optional): The kind of Thrift protocol to use, either 'binary' or 'compact'.

 ### Thrift Server Factory